-Military aircraft are operated by some form of armed service and are typically one of two types, i.e., combat or non-combat aircraft.
-Combat aircraft are designed to attack and destroy enemy equipment by using their own aircraft ordnance or to intercept and disable other aircraft, i.e., fighter aircraft types.
-Fighter aircraft are usually designed to fly fast, perhaps even supersonically, as well as to have good maneuverability and agility.
+Some form of armed service operates military aircraft and are typically one of two types, i.e., combat or non-combat aircraft.
+Combat aircraft are designed to attack and destroy enemy equipment using their own ordnance or to intercept and render inactive other aircraft, i.e., fighter aircraft types.
+Fighter aircraft are usually designed to fly fast, perhaps even supersonically, and have good maneuverability and agility.

-Non-combat military aircraft, on the other hand, can include transport aircraft used to move personnel and cargo, as well as training aircraft used for pilot training.
+Non-combat military aircraft, on the other hand, can include transport aircraft used to move personnel and cargo and aircraft used for pilot training.
 Military aircraft must meet the same strict safety and performance standards as their civilian counterparts but also must be designed and equipped to perform their mission in a hostile environment and withstand damage.
 This means that military aircraft often require specialized features such as armor, defensive systems, and weapons.
-Additionally, military aircraft are often needed to be compatible with military-specific support equipment and infrastructure.
+Additionally, military aircraft often need to be compatible with military-specific support equipment and infrastructure.

 Overview of Aircraft Classifications